 Keep yourself in check and periodically remind yourself that you are setting an example.
 Seeking out a network ATM to make a withdrawal without ATM fees, for example, might seem like extra effort at times; however, it will teach your kids a lesson passively.

 Explain How Credit and Debit Cards Work

 Debit cards may seem a little unreal to kids at first.
 Some kids need help connecting real money and cards.
 On the other hand, some may be hesitant to use their debit card out of fear that something will go wrong.
 It is ideal for teaching your kids about security features such as purchase protection and zero liability in case of loss or theft.

 Once kids have a solid understanding of debit cards, you can introduce them to the world of credit cards.
 Credit cards are an ideal way to build credit once they reach adulthood.
 The earlier they start building their credit score, the easier it will be for them to finance certain purchases down the line.

 Frequently Asked Questions

 Is Greenlight the best kids’ account available?

-Defining which children’s account is best is near impossible as it is subjective.
+Defining which children’s account is best is nearly impossible as it is subjective.
 Many banking apps are designed for kids nowadays, and Greenlight is one of them.
-As long as kids have access to Apple and Google pay, along with being able to make purchases both in-store and online, they usually don’t care much about which account makes sense for them.
+As long as kids have access to Apple and Google Pay, along with being able to make purchases both in-store and online, they usually don’t care much about which account makes sense for them.